cannlytics/cannlytics/docs/src/about/legal/terms-of-service.md

 The Cannlytics software is open source and made by lead developer Keegan Skeate and a large number of other contributors.
 We would like to thank all of you for the excellent work in making the awesome Cannlytics software.
 It's highly appreciated and much needed work.

 The source code can be found either by using the link in the footer of cannlytics.com or visiting https://github.com/cannlytics.
-Copyright (c) 2020-2021 Cannlytics & Cannlytics contributors (see AUTHORS.md)
+Copyright (c) 2020-2021 Cannlytics & Cannlytics contributors.

 They write the following: